Simple DIY Circular Saw Straight Edge Guide (with pictures)

 I have built a few circular saw guides for my workshop, from very basic ones to more complex ones.
 Each of the guides has its advantages and their use varies according to the situation.
-There is a guide for straight short cuts or a guide for crosscuts and perpendicular cuts.
-Together, these 3 guides are the only guides you will need for your circular saw.
+These 4 DIY circular saw guides are the only guides you will need in your workshop.

-The circular saw track contains several pre-drilled clamping holes along the board for fixing the guide and cut material to the workbench as well as an anti-slip tape attached to the bottom of the guide when used without being attached to a desk.
+- The track saw contains several pre-drilled clamping holes along the board for fixing the guide and cut material to the workbench as well as an anti-slip tape attached to the bottom of the guide when used without being attached to a desk.

-The circular saw is attached to a shoe, which can be very easily mounted on the track.
-Such design in comparison to a simple cutting straight edge guide holds the circular saw the entire time straight in position making sure the cuts are always straight and precise.
-This applies especially to the starting and ending cuts.
+- It is attached to a wooden shoe, which can be very easily mounted on the track.
+Such a design in comparison to a simple cutting straight edge guide holds the circular saw the entire time straight in position making sure the cuts are always straight and precise – basically, it works like a track saw.
+This is especially useful for the starting and ending cuts.

-I built the guide in about 3 hours and all the material needed is readily available in any hardware store.
-I used birch plywood for the base and the circular saw shoe and an aluminum angle bar and a flat bar for the track.
+It took me around 3-4 hours to build the guide.
+All the material needed is readily available in any hardware store.
+I used Baltic birch plywood for the track and the wooden shoe, while the guide and runners were made using an aluminum angle bar and a flat bar.

 This is not a project for complete woodworking beginners and some experience is needed.
-For starters, you might want to build this circular saw guide first.
-Also, make sure to take all the necessary safety precautions while working with a circular saw.
+If you are just starting out, you might want to build this circular saw guide first.

-How to build a circular saw straight edge video
+How to build a DIY straight edge for circular saw video

-Step-by-step video guide on how to make a straight edge guide for a circular saw.
+The video below shows step-by-step how to make a DIY straight edge for circular saw.

 I appreciate every YouTube subscriber.
 It’s free and easy to subscribe to — just Click Here To Subscribe.
 Thank you!